aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 See the [useFormStatus docs](https://react.dev/reference/react-dom/hooks/useFormStatus) for more information.

-It mused be used inside a component that is contained in a `<form>`-element.
+It must be used inside a component that is contained in a `<form>`-element.
 We will see why this is useful and what benefits it will give us later.

 ## The Starting Point